vipulnaik/diet-exercise-health/events/2024/2024-activity-tracker.md

 In the evening, I went to the Amazon Hub Locker at ASUC Berkeley to pick up some packages.
 The totality of the stuff was quite a bit, so I carried a suitcase to the location and packed the stuff mostly in my suitcase (with some in my backpack).
+The stuff was pretty heavy particularly for the return journey, so this turned out to be good strength exercise as well as aerobic exercise, partly making up for my skipping jogging in the morning.